RaeMelt/RaeMelt/README.md

-I'm an Executive Assistant joining the Revenue team. :100:
+I'm an Executive Assistant on the Revenue team. :100:

 I'm willing to learn new things and be a beginner. :pencil: